fmrico/book_ros2/.github/ISSUE_TEMPLATE/issue-template--bugs--typos-errors--comments-.md

 # Type of bug
 - [ ] A) Typo/error in Figure/text
 - [ ] B) Bug in code
-- [ ] C) General comment, recomendation or petition
+- [ ] C) General comment, recommendation or petition

 # Issue Description
 A clear and concise description of what the issue is (A, B, and C)